- Gary Gumpert Award:

-The initial call for proposals is distributed at the annual EDRA Conference.
-Proposals are due this year by Dec.
-14, 2012 and must be be submitted to the EDRA Awards Committee at firstname.lastname@example.org.
-The award winner will be announced in February 2013.
-The grant will be presented at the EDRA conference to be held in June, 2013.
+The initial call for proposals was distributed at the annual EDRA Conference.
+Proposals ware due by Jan.
+31, 2014 and must be submitted to the EDRA Awards Committee.
+The grant was be announced by April 1 and be presented at the EDRA conference to be held in New Orleans in May, 2014.

-For updates and inquiries about this new research grant, contact: email@example.com
+For updates and inquiries about this research grant, go to the EDRA website